-Stephen From, President and Chief Executive Officer, has served as our President, Chief Executive Officer, and director since October 2005.
+Stephen From, Executive Chairman, has served as our Executive Chairman since February 2021, and prior to then served as our President, Chief Executive Officer, and director since October 2005.
 Mr. From was formerly the Chief Financial Officer at Centelion SAS, an independent biotechnology subsidiary of Sanofi-Aventis.
 Prior to this, Mr. From spent several years as an investment banker specializing in the biotechnology and medical device sectors.
 He served as Director in the Global Healthcare Corporate and Investment Banking Group and Head of European Life Sciences for Bank of America Securities.
 Mr. From holds a BSc from the University of Western Ontario, an accounting diploma from Wilfred Laurier University and has qualified as a Chartered Accountant in Ontario, Canada.

-We believe Mr. From's qualifications to sit on our board of directors include his executive leadership experience, financial expertise and the knowledge and understanding he has gained from serving as our President and Chief Executive Officer since 2005.
+We believe Mr. From's qualifications to sit on our board of directors include his executive leadership experience, financial expertise and the knowledge and understanding he has gained from serving as our President and Chief Executive Officer from 2005 through 2021.